teaching-rebes/synchronization/README.md

 # synchronization

-Some experiments with synchronization and locking
+A few simple experiments with synchronization mechanisms such as mutex and lock.